Sexual Dimorphism in Permanent Mandibular Canine

 Sexual dimorphism in mandibular canines, which are stable and decay-resistant, aids sex determination.
 Studies have extensively documented odontometric traits and sexual dimorphism in various ethnic groups.
 This study sought to assess sexual dimorphism in the mesiodistal diameters of mandibular canines.

-A cross-sectional study was conducted at People’s Dental College and Hospital, involving 120 participants (60 males, 60 females; equal numbers of Brahmin, Chhetri, and Newa, aged 18 and above).
-Mesiodistal widths of healthy mandibular canines, free of pathology, spacing, or rotation, were measured using a Digital Vernier caliper.
+A cross-sectional study was conducted at People’s Dental College and Hospital, involving 120 participants (60 males, 60 females); equal numbers of Brahmin, Chhetri, and Newa, aged 18 years and above.
+Mesiodistal widths of healthy mandibular canines, free of pathology, spacing, or rotation, were measured using a digital Vernier caliper.
 Data were analyzed with SPSS version 16 after entry into Microsoft Excel.

 Males exhibited significantly larger mesiodistal widths (right: 7.42±0.32 mm, left: 7.24±0.36 mm) than females (right: 6.78±0.23 mm, left: 6.62±0.29 mm) (p < 0.001).
 There was notable sexual dimorphism in the mesiodistal diameters of mandibular canines between the sexes, with the right canine showing a greater degree of dimorphism (9.45%) than the left (9.36%).
 Among three ethnic groups, there was the highest dimorphism rate of 10.38% on the right and 10.22% on the left among Brahmins, followed by Newa at 9.29% on the right and 8.24% on the left, and Chhetri at 8.34% on the right and 9.80% on the left.